Ferrellgas Partners L.P. (FGP)'s Financial Results Comparing With NGL Energy Partners LP (NYSE:NGL) | New Business Observer

 |3.00

-Competitively the average target price of NGL Energy Partners LP is $17, which is potential 26.30% upside.
+Competitively NGL Energy Partners LP has an average price target of $17, with potential upside of 26.30%.

 Institutional & Insider Ownership

 Ferrellgas Partners L.P. and NGL Energy Partners LP has shares owned by institutional investors as follows: 4.2% and 65.5%.
-28.5% are Ferrellgas Partners L.P.’s share owned by insiders.
-Competitively, 1.3% are NGL Energy Partners LP’s share owned by insiders.
+Insiders owned 28.5% of Ferrellgas Partners L.P. shares.
+Competitively, NGL Energy Partners LP has 1.3% of it’s share owned by insiders.

 Performance